Daffodils – A Beginners GuideMarch 10, 2017

 - serotinus: this species from Cyprus and Croatia unusually flowers between early autumn and early winter.
 Its 2.5cm (1in) flowers are fragrant with white petals and an orange trumpet.
 This species has very narrow, linear leaves.
 Height: 15cm to 25cm (6in to 10in).

 Site and soil preferences: Hybrid daffodils, the ones most commonly planted, will grow almost anywhere, although they do prefer well-drained soils with a sunny or light shade environment.
+You may want to consider a greenhouse, in order to be able to best regulate growing conditions for your plants.
 The species types are more specific in their requirements.
 Many come from mountainous regions and need excellent drainage.

 Planting bulbs: Narcissus should be planted from August to November, the earlier the better, at a depth three times the height of the bulb in beds, borders and large containers.
 In lawns they are best planted slightly deeper, at a depth of 15cm (6in).
 If your soil is heavy and poorly drained, mix a handful of grit into the base of the planting hole.
 This will increase drainage, thus reducing the likelihood of fungal diseases.